Siphonophora/mjconrad.com/_posts/2022/2022-04-03-gobie-devlog-1.md

 * The proof of concept code is now doing all of the intended steps of finding templates / user data and then building the templates.
 * The generator is now an incremental generator.
 Big thanks to Andrew Lock for [his blog series](https://andrewlock.net/creating-a-source-generator-part-1-creating-an-incremental-source-generator/) on setting up and testing incremental generators.
 * I spent a lot of time looking at how much feedback we can give to users of the library through complier warnings and errors.
 I think we can do quite a lot to help users define templates properly.
-That includes providing diagnostics if the Mustache template sytax is incorrect, or Identifiers are used in the template which are not defined.
+That includes providing diagnostics if the Mustache template syntax is incorrect, or Identifiers are used in the template which are not defined.
 So I think even though the templates are strings, that we can give more of a compiled code feel to the warnings/errors that might occur.
 Some initial implementation is done in this direction, but I won't be covering it below.

 # Current Status